HlabirwaM/My-SQL-Projects/README.md

 ## [1) Banking Campaign Analysis](https://github.com/HlabirwaM/My-SQL-Projects/blob/main/bankcampaign.sql)

 In this comprehensive project, I showcase my proficiency in SQL and data analysis by delving into the intricacies of a dataset related to the direct marketing campaign of a prominent Portuguese banking institution.
 The focal point of this campaign was telephone-based outreach, often requiring multiple contacts with the same client.
 The overarching goal was to determine whether clients would subscribe ('yes') or not ('no') to a specific financial product – the bank term deposit.
-This dataset was publised on [Kaggle](https://www.kaggle.com/datasets/prakharrathi25/banking-dataset-marketing-targets) by Rashmi.
+This dataset was published on [Kaggle](https://www.kaggle.com/datasets/prakharrathi25/banking-dataset-marketing-targets) by Prakhar Rathi.

 ### Key Highlights: